tbajkacz/mvp/README.md

-# mvp - Simple video player that allows you to create playlists and stores your progress
+# mvp - Simple video player that allows you to create playlists and store your video progress

 ![Alt text](https://i.imgur.com/SI7GwtB.png "Media")